Skip to main content

 Senior Language PAL Leaders act as a mentor for new Language PAL Leaders, facilitating weekly debriefs and supporting Language PAL Leaders to plan sessions, develop activities and resolve issues.
 They also work with the Peer Support Team to run training and personal development opportunities for Language PAL Leaders.

-Applications for the 25/26 academic year are open now.
-Applications close 30 September.
+Applications for the 25/26 academic year are now closed.

 Read the Senior PAL Leader role description